 - Assume below is the table you have.

 We need to do the reversal of the above.
 Upload the data to Power BI and open the Power Query editor.

 - Step 1: From Power, Query window, choose the table, and choose the “Year” column.

 - Step 2: Under the “Transform” tab, click on “Un-Pivot >>> Un-Pivot Other Columns.”

 Like this, we can use Power Query editor to pivot and un-pivot columns.

-Note: Power BI Pivot Table file can also be downloaded from the link below and the final output can be viewed.
+Note: Power BI file can also be downloaded from the link below and the final output can be viewed.

-- Pivot Table is not the tool available in Power BI but using matrix visual we can create a summary table.
+- Pivot Table is not the tool available in Power BI but using matrix visuals, we can create a summary table.

 - We cannot expand or collapse items in Matrix visual, unlike MS Excel Pivot Table.